sgarcia0206/comp122-f23/format-encodings/encode_utf8.md

    |-----------|-----------:|----------:|
    | p <= 11   |       11   |      2    |

-3. Pad/Truncate the binary string to be of length `l`
+3. Pad/Truncate the binary number to be of length `l`
    - 2# 000 1111 1110

-4. Based upon the value of `b`, chunk the binary string into the following sizes:
+4. Based upon the value of `b`, chunk the binary number into the following sizes:
    - 2: 5, 6
    - 2# 000 1111 1110
    - 2# 00011 111110